Savage-Game-Design/Mike-Force/README.md

 ## Creating Custom Mike Force Missions

-Follow the instructions in the Wiki: https://github.com/Savage-Game-Design/Mike-Force/wiki/Creating-custom-Mike-Force-missions
+Follow one of the 'Setup' instruction sets in the [GitHub Wiki](https://github.com/Savage-Game-Design/Mike-Force/wiki).

 ## Development

-Follow the GitHub Desktop specific instructions in the wiki: https://github.com/Savage-Game-Design/Mike-Force/wiki/Creating-custom-Mike-Force-missions#github-desktop
+Follow the GitHub Desktop setup instructions in the [GitHub Wiki](https://github.com/Savage-Game-Design/Mike-Force/wiki/Custom-MF:-1a.-Setup-via-GitHub-Desktop)

 If you prefer to use `git` on the command line you'll likely be able to work it out from the wiki above, just repalce the GitHub Desktop steps with the relevant `git` commands.